Close

 Financial consultations through Military OneSource

-Counseling covers financial issues such as basic budgeting, money management, debt consolidation (including coaching to help people contact their creditors and negotiate late fees, interest rates and affordable payment plans), and assistance with housing issues (being behind on mortgage payments or facing potential foreclosure).
-The National Foundation for Credit Counseling can also help you develop a debt-management plan for free.
-Should you choose to enter into an arrangement with NFCC to manage a debt-management plan on a long-term basis, a nominal monthly fee may apply.
+Counseling covers financial issues such as basic budgeting, money management, debt consolidation (including coaching to help people contact their creditors and negotiate late fees, interest rates and affordable payment plans) and assistance with housing issues (being behind on mortgage payments or facing potential foreclosure).

-The sessions are available for free to active duty, Guard and reserve members (regardless of activation status), and families located in CONUS.
+The sessions are available for free to active-duty, Guard and reserve members (regardless of activation status), and families located in CONUS.
 Up to 12 counseling sessions per issue, per calendar year, are allowed for each person.

 The goal of short-term, solution-focused counseling is to help individuals change by creating solutions rather than dwelling on problems.
-Using this same strategy, short-term, solution-focused financial counseling helps people identify the issues and then work to identify realistic resolutions.
+Using this same strategy, short-term, solution-focused financial counseling helps people identify their issues and then work to identify realistic resolutions.

 Contact Military OneSource at 800-342-9647 and ask for it.
 You must go through Military OneSource in order to access the sessions for free.